fedecech/auto_events/README.md

 ### Creating your own form class

-To create your custom from you just need to create a new subclass of `Form` and implement the abstract methods. `MicrosoftForm` is an example of it.
+To create your custom form you just need to create a new subclass of `Form` and implement the abstract methods. `MicrosoftForm` is an example of it.
 Other than that you also need to implement your own `FormComponent` class (by creating a subclass of `FormComponent`).
 For instance, `MicrosoftFromComponent` is an example of it.
-If you also want to distingush between each component you can create subclasses of your custom `FormComponent` class (for instance, `MyCustomDatePicker` witch is a subclass of `MyCustomFormComponent`).
+If you also want to distinguish between each component you can create subclasses of your custom `FormComponent` class (for instance, `MyCustomDatePicker` which is a subclass of `MyCustomFormComponent`).

-## Example 1

-A module requires to signin/out on every working our:

-- When event happens triggers a task to submit the form:
-- Sends email confirmation that the task was succesful
-- Updates the presence excel

-## Example 2

-Every time hours of work are done need to claim hours:

-- When event happens triggers a task to submit the form:
-- Sends email confirmation that the task was succesful
-- Updates the calimed hours excel